Six of the best UK gardens for autumn colour

-Westonbirt is one of the most well-known arboretums in the UK.
+Westonbirt in Gloucestershire is one of the most well-known arboretums in the UK.
 Featuring over 18,000 trees and shrubs in an area of over 600 acres, the 17 miles of marked paths, making it a wonderful setting for a relaxing walk enjoying the many different areas of the arboretum.
-Home to some of the tallest and rarest trees in the British Isles, it really is a spectacular place to visit in autumn.
+Home to some of the tallest and rarest trees in the British Isles, it is a spectacular place to visit in autumn.

-Sheffield Park Garden, Uckfield
+Sheffield Park Garden, Haywards Heath

-The historic parkland at Sheffield Park has had many uses over the centuries, including a deer park and a Second World War camp.
+The historic parkland at Sheffield Park in East Sussex has had many uses over the centuries, including a deer park and a Second World War camp.
 Now it is a haven for wildlife.
 The garden is host to a vast collection of trees and large shrubs, many of which were introduced by Arthur Soames, owner in the early 20th century.
 Four lakes form the heart of the gardens, beautifully reflecting the dazzling display of vivid leaves from the surrounding trees throughout autumn.

 Dawyck Botanical Garden, Peebles